November 27, 2012

 • 1 c frozen peas

-• 1 c frozen spinach, thawed and squeezed of excess liquid
+• 1 c cooked spinach, drained of excess liquid

 • Salt, or to taste